-- The driver and front seat passengers must wear seat belts; rear seat passengers must wear seat belts where they are fitted. - You must not drive under the influence of alcohol or drugs. - You must observe all speed limits (30 miles per hour is usually the maximum speed limit in built up areas). - If you are caught speeding by a police officer or speed camera you will be fined and have points put on your licence. - You will be barred from driving if you accumulate 12 points. - You must observe the minimum age limits; the minimum age for driving a car or riding a motorcycle is 17. - It is illegal to use a hand-held mobile phone or send or read text messages while driving. - Remember, pedestrians have the right of way on pedestrian crossings. - More detailed information on these requirements can be found in The Highway Code.
+- You must observe all speed limits (30 miles per hour is usually the maximum speed limit in built-up areas). - If you are caught speeding by a police officer or speed camera you will be fined and have points put on your licence. - You will be barred from driving if you accumulate 12 points within a period of three years. - New drivers will have their licences revoked if they clock up six penalty points in their first two years of driving, rather than the normal 12 points. - You must observe the minimum age limits; the minimum age for driving a car or riding a motorcycle is 17. - It is illegal to read a text or check social media on your phone when you are behind the wheel.
+You are allowed to use fully hands-free phones while driving but you are forbidden from touching or picking it up, even for a moment.
+The law now specifically states that it is illegal to hold a mobile phone to follow a map and find out directions.
+If you need to use your phone you must park your car safely and switch off your engine.

+- Remember, pedestrians have the right of way on pedestrian crossings, but it is always safer to wait until the traffic has seen you and stopped. - Smoking in cars carrying anyone under the age of 18 is illegal.